Dig Where You Stand is an archival justice movement made up of artists, archivists, educators and local community members.

 Ancestral Futures - Street Procession & Performance by Eelyn Lee & Collaborators

-Join us for live procession through Sheffield City Centre to honour the first recorded Chinese people in Sheffield and numerous other ancestors from East and South-East Asian communities who passed through or settled in South Yorkshire.
+A live procession through Sheffield City Centre to honour the first recorded Chinese people in Sheffield and numerous other ancestors from East and South-East Asian communities who passed through or settled in South Yorkshire.

 DWYS Presents "We Gather" with Sheffield City Archives

-Join us for a fascinating discussion about the hidden history of South Yorkshire and how the visual arts can bring it to life.
+A fascinating discussion about the hidden history of South Yorkshire and how the visual arts can bring it to life.
 Featuring commissioned artists Kedisha Coakley, Seiko Kinoshita and Patricia Bugembe with Senior Archivist Cheryl Bailey.

 Open Studio